El Reno in Canadian County, Oklahoma — The American South (West South Central)

 Major General Jesse Lee Reno

 Location.
 35° 31.944′ N, 97° 57.236′ W. Marker is in El Reno, Oklahoma, in Canadian County.
 Marker is at the intersection of Sunset Drive and South Bickford Avenue, on the right when traveling west on Sunset Drive.
+The statue and plinth are located in a little park called Youngheim's Plaza.
 Touch for map.
-The statue and plinth are located in a little park called Youngheim's Plaza.
 Marker is in this post office area: El Reno OK 73036, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 5 miles of this marker, measured as the crow flies.
 Fort Reno (approx. 5.1 miles away).